 - Featured in Women in Law 2018 Salt Lake City – Attorney at Law Magazine, Volume 6 No. 2F

-- “Reopening: How to Get More Benefits for Your Client,” National Organization of Social Security Claimant’s Representatives, 2017
+- “Reopening: How to Get More Benefits for Your Client,” Presentation at the National Organization of Social Security Claimant’s Representatives, 2017

 - “How to Win Your Social Security Disability Case” – 10th Circuit Winter Meeting – 2014